Click Link To Scroll To Topic

 The recipient must provide a death certificate, a sworn affidavit containing various averments about the status of a personal representative, and any other information determined by the State Treasurer to be necessary in order to distribute property or pay funds under this section to the proper person.

-Wayne Pa Payments to Family and Funeral Directors – The Conclusion
+Philadelphia Pa Payments to Family and Funeral Directors – The Conclusion

 A review of Section 3101 shows the five traits permeate its allowable payments.
 These traits are asset, amount, recipient, protection, and liability.
 Keeping these traits in mind, Section 3101 becomes easier to conceptualize.